BugBear6/AJAX-EotE-Dice-Roller/README.md

 **I made this app to play Fantasy Flight Game's [Star Wars Edge of the Empire RPG](https://www.fantasyflightgames.com/en/products/star-wars-edge-of-the-empire/) game online.
 This is a chat that allows you to roll FFG's custom dices and it displays results in a form of a list.**

 Most of the logics are parsed by JS.
 Every dice type expands the Dice class.
 Rolls and results are send to a DB via AJAX.
 Next they are requested from DB also via AJAX and presented by jQuery on the page.
 Two databases are used.
-One for rolls and result and another for Desiny Points current pool.
+One for rolls and results and another for Desiny Points current pool.

 JavaScript classes are obvoiusly ES6 feature.
 I used Babel's online [*Try it out*](https://babeljs.io/repl/) for browsers compatibility.